tomit4/linode_nginx_docker/README.md

 sudo nano /etc/ssh/sshd_config
 ```

-Look for the line with the field `PasswordAuthentication` and change it from
+Look for the line with the field `PermitRootLogin` and change it from
 `yes` to `no`.

 We'll now use Debian's native init system, systemd, to restart the ssh service